Get inspired with some Real Cases

 Total games played = Campaign duration x Average games played per day**

-**In the dashboard, day-by-day statistics on your previous game campaigns are readily available.
+**In the dashboard, day-by-day statistics on your live and previous game campaigns are readily available.